 This series of books is for the stout-hearted and open-minded reader who is keenly looking for inspiration to unlock the potential of educational leadership and change in this turbulent world.

 January 31, 2022

-Learning for Uncertainty explores technology’s role on education, specifically unpacking the question: how should educators prepare today’s children for a world that has yet to be made?
+Learning for Uncertainty explores technology’s role in education, specifically unpacking the question: How should educators prepare today’s children for a world that has yet to be made?
 As technology evolves faster than our capacity to fully understand the social, cultural, economic, and moral ...

 By Armand Doucet

 In this engaging book, Armand Doucet, a globally respected and recognized teacher, provides a clear roadmap for championing classroom-focused change in a technology-advanced society.
 Teaching Life brings the voices of teachers into the global conversation about educational reform to offer a how-to ...

 This book is about three complementary ideas: 1) learning is a practice of freedom; 2) liberating learning in public education requires widespread cultural change in classrooms, schools, and entire education systems; and 3) social movements have been the most powerful vehicles for widespread ...

 Building on both cutting-edge research and professional learning practice, Amanda Datnow and Vicki Park explore how professional collaboration can support deeper learning for students and teachers alike.
 While many schools and systems support teacher collaboration, they often fall short of their ...

 By Michael Fullan